-The most basic thing to understand about Ruby on Rails is that Ruby is a general-purpose programming language while Rails is a web application framework.
+The fundamental thing to understand about RoR is that Ruby is a general-purpose programming language, while Rails is a web application framework.
 Rails is just one of the frameworks available to developers working with Ruby.
 We made sure to also list the Ruby on Rails development companies that are experienced with alternative Ruby frameworks.
-This is because in certain cases, it’s better to use frameworks other than Rails.
+This is because, in certain cases, it’s better to use frameworks other than Rails.
 Here are some of the most commonly used Ruby frameworks other than Rails:

-This domain-specific language (DSL) allows the creation of web applications in Ruby quickly and with minimal effort.
-It doesn’t support the model-view-controller (MVC) architectural pattern used in many other Ruby frameworks, but its very simplicity enables the rapid creation of a variety of Ruby-based web apps.
+This domain-specific language (DSL) allows quick and effortless Ruby on Rails web development.
+It doesn’t support the model-view-controller (MVC) architectural pattern used in many other frameworks, but its very simplicity enables the rapid creation of a variety of Ruby-based web apps.

 This API framework for Ruby runs on Rack (the underlying technology behind nearly all frameworks in the Ruby world) or complementary web application frameworks such as Sinatra by providing a simple DSL.

-Previously known as Lotus, this relatively young web framework simplifies custom web application development by enforcing good code structure and providing ready-to-use libraries.
+Previously known as Lotus, this relatively young web framework simplifies custom web application development for an RoR development company by enforcing good code structure and providing ready-to-use libraries.
 It also uses content delivery networks to deliver responses much faster than other frameworks and consumes almost 60% less memory than other frameworks.

-Other prominent frameworks used in Ruby development include Cuba, Roda, Goliath, Scorched, Trailblazer, Pakyow, Hobbit, Crepe, and Nancy.
+Other prominent frameworks used in Ruby on Rails development include Cuba, Roda, Goliath, Scorched, Trailblazer, Pakyow, Hobbit, Crepe, and Nancy.

 It’s a simple, fast, threaded, and highly concurrent HTTP 1.1 server for Ruby/Rack applications.
-It has gained popularity in the Ruby on Rails programmer community because it can tackle a number of the problems seen in Unicorn, which can exacerbate memory leak issues and open a susceptibility to slow user attacks.
+It has gained popularity among Ruby on Rails programmers because it can tackle a number of the problems seen in Unicorn, which can exacerbate memory leak issues and open a susceptibility to slow user attacks.